-- (19) In the control of the compliance of the materials and articles with this Regulation, it is appropriate to take into account the special needs of developing countries, and in particular of the least developed countries.
-The Commission has been committed by Regulation (EC) No 882/2004 of the European Parliament and of the Council of 29 April 2004 on official controls performed to ensure the verification of compliance with feed and food law, animal health and animal welfare rules (1) to support developing countries with regard to food safety, including the safety of the materials and articles in contact with food.
+- ensure the verification of compliance with feed and food law, animal health and animal welfare rules (1) to support developing countries with regard to food safety, including the safety of the materials and articles in contact with food.
 Special provisions have therefore been established in that Regulation which should be applicable also to the food contact materials and articles. - (20) It is necessary to establish procedures for the adoption of safeguard measures in situations where a material or article is likely to constitute a serious risk to human health. - (21) Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 30 May 2001 regarding public access to European Parliament, Council and Commission documents (2) applies to documents held by the Authority. - (22) It is appropriate to protect the investment made by innovators in gathering the information and data supporting an application made under this Regulation.
 In order to avoid unnecessary repetition of studies and in particular animal testing, however, sharing of data should be permitted provided there is agreement between the interested parties. - (23) Community and national reference laboratories should be designated to contribute to a high quality and uniformity of analytical results.
 This objective will be achieved within the framework of Regulation (EC) No 882/2004. - (24) The use of recycled materials and articles should be favoured in the Community for environmental reasons, provided that strict requirements are established to ensure food safety and consumer protection.
-Such requirements should be established taking also into account the technological characteristics of the different groups of materials and articles mentioned in Annex I. Priority should be given to the harmonisation of rules on recycled plastic material and articles as their use is increasing and national laws and

-- (25) The measures necessary for the implementation of this Regulation and amendments to Annexes I and II hereto should be adopted in accordance with Council Decision 1999/468/EC of 28 June 1999 laying down the procedures for the exercise of implementing powers conferred on the Commission (3). - (26) Member States should lay down rules on sanctions applicable to infringements of the provisions of this Regulation and ensure that they are implemented.
+Such requirements should be established taking also into account the technological characteristics of the different groups of materials and articles mentioned in Annex I. Priority should be given to the harmonisation of rules on recycled plastic material and articles as their use is increasing and national laws and provisions are lacking or are divergent.
+Therefore, a draft of a specific measure on recycled plastic materials and articles should be made available to the public as soon as possible in order to clarify the legal situation in the Community. - (25) The measures necessary for the implementation of this Regulation and amendments to Annexes I and II hereto should be adopted in accordance with Council Decision 1999/468/EC of 28 June 1999 laying down the procedures for the exercise of implementing powers conferred on the Commission (3). - (26) Member States should lay down rules on sanctions applicable to infringements of the provisions of this Regulation and ensure that they are implemented.
 Such sanctions must be effective, proportionate and dissuasive. - (27) It is necessary for business operators to have sufficient time to adapt to some of the requirements established by this Regulation. - (28) Since the objectives of this Regulation cannot be sufficiently achieved by the Member States because of the differences between the national laws and provisions and can therefore be better achieved at Community level, the Community may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty.
-In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives. - (29) Directives 80/590/EEC and 89/109/EEC should therefore be repealed,
+In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives.